 The Greater Galilee Senior Meal Program, led by Greater Galilee in partnership with Feeding America Eastern Wisconsin, was developed to ensure homebound seniors have access to the healthy, nutritious food they need.

-Recently, Tom received a box filled with fresh, wholesome food delivered to his front door, thanks to the pilot program – a partnership between Feeding America, the Community Planning Council, Walnut Way, Children’s Hospital of Wisconsin and Running Rebels.
+Recently, Tom received a box filled with fresh, wholesome food delivered to his front door, thanks to the pilot program – a partnership between Feeding America Eastern Wisconsin, the Greater Milwaukee Foundation, the Community Planning Council, Walnut Way, Children’s Hospital of Wisconsin and Running Rebels.

 “Fresh produce is wonderful!” he said, as he accepted the food box.
 “I’m hoping this food is going to bring my stomach back out!
 It’s not going to be in my back no more.”

-The program takes place at Greater Galilee the third Thursday of the month and includes a hot meal and a box of perishable and nonperishable food items.
-The homebound seniors have their food box delivered to them by Running Rebels.
+The program takes place at Greater Galilee the third Wednesday of the month and includes a hot meal and a take-home bag of perishable and nonperishable food items.
+The homebound seniors have their food delivered to them by Running Rebels.
 In addition to the food, there are a host of community partners that provide wraparound services and play a supporting role in making the senior program possible on a monthly basis.
 The partners include:

 - Medical College of Wisconsin